-Caution: In the event of the rear step being left extended, a buzzer, positioned behind the dashboard, will sound (when the ignition is switched on) - and the step will self-retract.
-The step automatically retracts when the ignition is switched on.
+The Warwick is fitted with an electrically operated side step.
+In the event of the step being left extended a buzzer, positioned under the dashboard, will sound (when the ignition is switched on) and the step will self-retract.

 Dirt and frost can prevent the step from operating properly.
 In this case the moving parts should be cleaned or defrosted.
 All points of movement are layered in maintenance-free bearings.